1. Things you don’t need:

 2.1.
 Have a Lararium

 Roman polytheism is first and foremost a domestic religion.
 Most of the surviving information may be on State cults and that, coupled with a romanticized view of grand temples and festivities, makes it easy to forget that there was also a family and even personal dimension to it, the latter known, for instance, through the particular devotions of some emperors (e.g. Domitian’s for Minerva).
-But public religion was essentially domestic one taken to a communal level, in as much as the State, just as an individual home, had its own hearth and household gods – i.e. the flame in the temple of Vesta and the Penates Publici.
+But public religion was essentially a domestic one taken to a communal level, in as much as the State, just as an individual home, had its own hearth and household gods – i.e. the flame in the temple of Vesta and the Penates Publici.

-So unlike what happens in Christianity, Islam and Judaism, better-known traditions that often serve as a religious model in our days, being a proper Roman polytheist doesn’t require you to go to a temple every week.
+So, unlike what happens in Christianity, Islam and Judaism, better-known traditions that often serve as a religious model in our days, being a proper Roman polytheist doesn’t require you to go to a temple every week.
 Your first place of worship is your own house, where those who live in it are its priests and coexist with various household deities.
 And at the center of domestic religion is the Lararium.

 As the name suggests, it is a shrine to the Lares, namely the Family Lares.
-Who are they exactly is a matter of personal faith: some people see the them as local gods attached to the home, others as the family dead led or intermediated by a Lar, who can be an aspect of a deity like Venus or Hercules and identified with a primordial ancestor; to some, the Family Lares may include deceased pets and farm animals, while others seen them as an ancestral subgroup of those who have reincarnated several times and ascended to a status above the regular dead.
-These and other ideas are part of the theologies of different modern cultores and the same diversity is found regarding the Penates, a group closely related to the Family Lares and whose identity is seen in a varied fashion, ranging from specifically pantry gods and house genii to any deity that’s a patron or special devotion of household members.
-The notion of Lares, as that of Penates, was never entirely stable in the ancient Roman world, having had different meanings depending on time and place, as with many other things in a religion where theology is above all a matter of free speculation.
+Who are they exactly is a matter of personal faith: some people see them as local gods attached to the home, others as the family dead led or intermediated by a Lar, who can be an aspect of a deity like Venus or Hercules and identified with a primordial ancestor; to some, the Family Lares may include deceased pets and farm animals, while others seen them as an ancestral subgroup of those who have reincarnated several times and ascended to a status above the regular dead.
+These and other ideas are part of the theologies of different modern cultores and the same diversity is found regarding the Penates, a group closely related to the Family Lares and whose identity is seen in a varied fashion, from specifically pantry gods and house genii to any deity that’s a patron or special devotion of household members.
+The notion of Lares, as that of Penates, was never entirely stable in the ancient Roman world, having had different meanings depending on time and place, as with so many other things in a religion where theology was above all a matter of free speculation.

 Now, strictly speaking, a Lararium should be a shrine to the Family Lares alone, but this is more of a general principle than an absolute rule.
-For instance, if you see your Lar as a primordial ancestor and identity it with a deity like Mars or Minerva, then it makes sense that it should have a place in your Lararium.
+For instance, if you see your Lar as a primordial ancestor and identity it with a deity like Mars or Minerva, then it makes sense that those gods should have a place in your Lararium.
 And if you add to it the Penates in the wider sense of any deity that has a special place in the household, then that can lead to the inclusion of more gods and goddesses.
-This may result in a very crowded Lararium, perhaps too crowded, do it doesn’t have to be that way.
+This may result in a very crowded Lararium, perhaps too crowded, yet it doesn’t have to be that way.
 If you want to and if there’s enough room in your house, you can set up additional shrines to individual deities – e.g. one to Mars, another to Jupiter, a third for Diana – and restrict the Lararium to your family ancestors and maybe house genii.
 Again, it’s up to you, the theology you construct, your resources and the available space.

 Where should you place the Lararium?
 If you have a fireplace, the mantel is a great option.
 If not, the living or dining room is equally good since it’s a focal part of the house.
 The entry hall is another highly symbolic possibility, but if you share a home with more people, you may have to place it in your bedroom.
 Simply put, combine meaning with usage in a practical manner.